Sidney Sanabria-Robles

 Sidney Sanabria-Robles (born February 6, 1992) is a Puerto Rican female artistic gymnast, who represented her nation at international competitions.
 She has won medals at international competitions and competed in the 2007 World Artistic Gymnastics Championships.
 In 2011, when active as a collegiate gymnast, she received a medical hardship for her knee injury that happened before a fall practice and will no longer compete.

 Career

 Sanabria-Robles won the silver medal on the floor at the 2006 Central American Games in Colombia.
 She also competed at the 2007 World Artistic Gymnastics Championships and 2007 Pan American Games.
 In 2008, she won the bronze medal in vault and finished seventh on beam and floor at the 2008 Pan American Championships.
 She placed fifth on floor and sixth on beam at the 2008 World Cup in Doha, Qatar.
 With the team she won the 2010 national championships and won the bronze medal at the 2010 Central American Games.
 She competed at the World Artistic Gymnastics Championships.
 She was further active as a collegiale gymnast.
-She competed for LSU and was part of the 2011 SEC Freshman Academic Honor Roll.
-Due to her knee injury, she didn't compete.
+She participated in sports for LSU and was named to the SEC Freshman Academic Honor Roll in 2011.
+She opted not to compete because of her knee problem.